Western Illinois University: Macomb Campus

 - Training Development (15 semester hours)

-Contact Dr. Leaunda Hemphill, IDT Graduate Advisor, for questions about the program or assistance in planning your coursework for either the online or blended graduate programs.
+Please contact Dr. Leaunda Hemphill, IDT Graduate Advisor, for questions about the program or assistance in planning your coursework for either the online or blended graduate programs (LS-Hemphill@wiu.edu or 309-298-1186).
 She answers questions from prospective students on the IDT graduate program.
-She counsels current students on the following items: 1) selecting graduate-level courses, 2) petitioning to transfer appropriate graduate coursework completed at other institutions or departments, 3) formulating and submitting a Graduate Study Plan, 4) selecting the appropriate exit option (portfolio, applied project, or thesis), and 5) filling out the Request for Graduate Advising Committee form.
+She also counsels current students on the following items: 1) selecting graduate-level courses, 2) petitioning to transfer appropriate graduate coursework completed at other institutions or departments, 3) formulating and submitting a Graduate Degree Plan, 4) selecting the appropriate exit option (portfolio, applied project, or thesis), and 5) filling out the Request for Graduate Advising Committee form.

 Summer Advising: You can contact Dr. Leaunda Hemphill by email at LS-Hemphill@wiu.edu or set up a meeting or phone conversation with Dr. Hoyet Hemphill, IDT Chair, at 309-298-1952.